touchlab/SKIE/README.md

 - Sealed class/interfaces

-These features are under active development - expect bugs:
+These features are under active development and requires extra opt in (see section about "Experimental features"):

 - Exhaustive enums
+- Default arguments

 The discussion about any part of the SwiftKt project happens in the `swiftkt` Slack channel.